 - Stampede 2-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 105 km/h)

-- Stampede 4-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) ( maximum speed 95 km/h)
+- Stampede 4-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 95 km/h)

 The X-Maxx

-The X-Maxx is the gigantic Truck is the highest-end and most popular model from Traxxas.
-There is currently a variant of the { {ad6464ca7b6659951e2272f08c78acc1}} X-Maxx:
+The X-Maxx is the gigantic Truck the highest-end and most popular of Traxxas.
+There is currently a variant of the traxxas X-Maxx:

-- X-Maxx 4-wheel drive with a brushless engine, a ESC Velineon VXL, and a stability management system Traxxas (TSM) (without battery and charger) ( large size: 1/8 scale, maximum speed 50 mph)
+- X-Maxx 4-wheel drive with a brushless engine, a ESC Velineon VXL, and a stability management system Traxxas (TSM) (without battery and charger) (large size: 1/8 scale, maximum speed 50 mph)

 The Maxx

-The Maxx is a 1/10 scale model smaller than the X-Maxx.
-There are currently two variants of the { {5fc62563afd46a6e5a5746397363cd20}} Maxx:
+The Maxx is a 1/10 scale model that is smaller than the X-Maxx.
+There are currently two variants of the traxxas Maxx:

 Crawlers Traxxas